common-fate/docs-archive/docs/common-fate/security-architecture.md

 - End User
 - Administrator

 End Users can make and approve Access Requests.
-The resources which they can request and approve access for are governed by Access Rules.
+The resources that they can request and approve access for are governed by Access Rules.
 Access Rules define which groups can request access, and which groups approve requests.
 Users can belong to multiple groups.
 When Common Fate is connected to your corporate identity provider, groups and group memberships are synchronised from your identity provider’s directory.

 Administrators can create and modify Access Rules.
 A user is an Administrator if they belong to the Administrative Group.
 This group is specified when deploying Common Fate.
 When Common Fate is connected to your identity provider, the Administrative Group is a group ID of a group in your identity provider.
 This allows you to use your identity provider (such as Okta or Azure AD) to manage Common Fate administrators.